fabi200123/legend-juju-studio-operator/docs/CharmPublishing.md

       --channel=edge --ttl=15780000
 ```

 This token will have to be updated periodically since it has a certain time to live set.
+If the `charmcraft` process fails with the message "Provided credentials are no longer valid for Charmhub.
+Regenerate them and try again.", it means you have to export the secrets again by logging in to charmcraft using the instructions written above.

 By using the following `gh` command you can skip going through the repository settings to set the secret token: